Evan Luc-Tran might seem like your usual teenager.

-For World Maths Day this year, he had even less time to prepare for it as he initially wasn’t planning to take part.
+For World Maths Day in 2022, he had even less time to prepare for it as he initially wasn’t planning to take part.
 And for good reasons.

 To prepare for World Maths Day this year, Evan did 30 minutes of Live Mathletics practice each day about one and half weeks before the event.

 How does he get so good at maths?
 Whenever Evan makes a mistake, he finds out what he “has done wrong and learns from it”.
 And not forgetting, “practise, a lot of practise”.
 To students who are striving to improve their maths, his advice is short and sweet.

 “Practise makes perfect.
 Keep practising, keep learning from your mistakes” and “keep trying harder”.